ibexa/documentation-developer/docs/guide/limitation_reference.md

 ## Version Lock Limitation

-A Limitation to specify whether the User can perform edit or unlock actions on Content items that are in a specific workflow stage.
+A Limitation to specify whether the User can perform actions, for example, edit or unlock, on Content items that are in a workflow.

 | | |
 |-----------------|------------------------------------------------------------------------------------------------|